firmata/arduino/readme.md

 Note: The above libraries may support various versions of the Firmata protocol and therefore may not support all features of the latest Firmata spec nor all arduino and arduino-compatible boards.
 Refer to the respective projects for details.

 ##Updating Firmata in the Arduino IDE
 The version of firmata in the Arduino IDE contains an outdated version of Firmata.
-To update Firmata, clone the repo into the location of firmata in the arduino IDE or download the latest [tagged version](https://github.com/firmata/arduino/tags) (stable), rename the folder to "Firmata" and replace the existing Firmata folder in your Ardino application.
-If you are using Arduino 1.5.x, you'll need to delete the avr specific Firmata folder per the instructions in the next section.
+To update Firmata, clone the repo into the location of firmata in the arduino IDE or download the latest [tagged version](https://github.com/firmata/arduino/tags) (stable), rename the folder to "Firmata" and replace the existing Firmata folder in your Arduino application.

 **Mac OSX**: